janesmae/awesome-drones/README.md

 * [Flying Car Engineer](https://eu.udacity.com/course/flying-car-nanodegree--nd787) Udacity - Master autonomous flight software engineering skills as you build your career in flying cars and drone robotics.
 * [Robotics: Dynamics and Control](https://www.edx.org/course/robotics-dynamics-control-pennx-robo3x) edX - Learn how to develop dynamic models of robot manipulators, mobile robots, and drones (quadrotors).
+* [UAS/Drone Remote Pilot Test Prep for Part 107 (Init & Recur)](https://www.udemy.com/remote-pilot-certificate-test-prep-for-part-107-exam/) - A comprehensive class that encompasses everything needed to know to become a proficient Remote Pilot and to pass the FAA written initial or recurrent exam.

 ## Software and Libraries